Hemant-singh-mehra/Data-Analyst-Portfolio/README.md

 - Built a master summary table using SELECT INTO.

 **Key Insights:**
-- Central region recorded the highest sales (₹20,163) and order count among 3 regions.
+- Central region recorded the highest sales (₹20,163) among the 3 regions.
 - Office Supplies ranked #1 category by sales across all 3 regions.
 - Office Supplies was the only category performing above the overall average category sales.